vadimshidlovsky/Postman/README.md

-# Here you can find tests samples in Postman.
+# Here you can find tests samples from Postman.